emk/abort_on_panic-rs/README.md

 within a single thread, among other restrictions.

 One solution, proposed by Benjamin Herr, is to abort the process if the code in (5) panics.
-This library goes with that approach.
+Sure, this is less than ideal, but aborting is better than silently corrupting memory and continuing.
+So this library goes with `abort`.
 Are there better alternatives?

 [duktape-rs]: https://github.com/emk/duktape-rs
 [task::try]: http://doc.rust-lang.org/std/task/fn.try.html